rust-lang/rfcs/text/0000-cargo-libstd-awareness.md

 Currently, all packages implicitly depend on libstd.
 This makes Cargo unsuitable for packages that need a custom-built libstd, or otherwise depend on crates with the same names as libstd and the crates behind the facade.
-The proposed fixes also open the door to a future were libstd can be Cargoized.
+The proposed fixes also open the door to a future where libstd can be Cargoized.

 # Motivation